jnshzk/nba_beating_the_spread/README.md

 | Random Forest | 57.7% | 1.3% | 76.98 | 6% |
 | XGBoost | 57.7% | 2.1% | 125.31 | 330% |

 Surprisingly, a simple linear regression combined with a high confidence threshold saw very strong performance, and a polynomial regression (with degree=2) saw the highest ROI out of all tested models.
-However, since both linear and polynomial regression offer very few options when it comes to hyperparameter tuning, I concentrating my tuning efforts on the XGBoost model which also recorded a strong ROI.
+However, since both linear and polynomial regression offer very few options when it comes to hyperparameter tuning, I concentrated my tuning efforts on the XGBoost model which also recorded a strong ROI.

 ***Model Tuning and Final Results***